spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/editing-cms-pages.md

 ### Selecting the Placeholders option

 To change the title and content of the page:
-1. On the *Edit Placeholders: [Page Name]* editor, place your cursor into the placeholder where you would like to update the content.
+1. On the *Edit Placeholders: [Page Name]* editor, place your cursor into the placeholder where you want to update the content.
 2. Using options on the editor menu, edit the content of your page.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Content+Management+System/Pages/Editing+CMS+Pages/placeholders.png)